stefansundin/github-release-party/README.md

 ### Setup

-You first need to get a GitHub token to create the releases.
-Use [this script](https://gist.github.com/stefansundin/85b9969ab8664b97b7cf) to get one.
+You first need to [create a GitHub access token](https://github.com/settings/tokens) to create the releases (limit the scope to `repo`).

-You have to create a GitHub application to get a token.
 Keep your token secure (don't put it in public repos).

 You need to put the token into the environment variable `GITHUB_RELEASE_TOKEN`.
 A good place to do this is in your `.bash_profile`: